pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 test thirty case
 test this document case
 This document case
+test this logged in case
+test a logged in case
 test this manual case
 This manual case
 This page case
 test this page case
+test this signed in case
+test a signed in case
 test thrice case
 test Through case
 test thus case